jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 of them his own children, the huge ravening wolf Fenrir and the Midgardr serpent Jormungandr, fated to kill Odin and Thor at the end of the world.

-The Nine Worlds
-Much confusion abounds concerning the relationship of the nine worlds and how they connect with one another.
-Although they are variously described as lands, realms and worlds in the eddas, the tales often contradict one another.
-In some stories the lands appear to be physically divided by rivers or mountain ranges whereas other tales indicate more magical separations, such as the rainbow bridge connecting Asgardr with Midgardr.

-No actual definition is provided here, save that Yggdrasil connects them all.
-For a fantasy Viking campaign it is recommended that Adventurers undertake spirit quests or utilise magical portals to reach the other realms, an elf-door in a hillside connecting to Alfheimr for example.
-For mythic campaigns it is probably better to have most of the realms physically connected so that heroes can surmount the barriers by wit and skill.

-For easier reference the nine realms of Norse cosmology are:
-*	 Nifelheimr – The land of ice and cold.
-*	 Muspelheimr – The land of smoke and fire.
-*	 Midgardr – Middle Earth where mankind resides.
-*	 Alfheimr – The land of the elves.
-*	 Svartalfaheimr – The land of the dwarfs.
-*	 Asgardr – The home of the warlike Æsir, reached only by the Bifrost Bridge.
-*	 Vanaheimr – The home of the Vanir, gods of fertility.
-*	 Jotunheimr – The land of the giants.
-*	 Niflehel – The land of the dead.

 The giants feuded long and hard against the Æsir, many battles and quests were pursued between the rivals.
 Amongst them were the theft of Mjollnir, the challengers and cheating of Utgardaloki, the horse race between Odin and Hrungnir.